jestjs/jest/docs/CLI.md

 });
 ```

-_Note: This option is only supported using the default `jest-circus`. test runner_
+_Note: This option is only supported using the default `jest-circus` test runner._

 ### `--json`